krishnan-r/sparkmonitor/README.md

 <td><a href="https://spark.apache.org/"><img src="https://user-images.githubusercontent.com/6822941/29750352-e9807b36-8b5b-11e7-929a-249f56c7cf79.png" height="80"/></a></td>
 </tr>
 </table>
 SparkMonitor is an extension for Jupyter Notebook that enables the live monitoring of Apache Spark Jobs spawned from a notebook.
-The extension provides several features to monitor and debug a Spark job from within the notebook interface itself.
+The extension provides several features to monitor and debug a Spark job from within the notebook interface itself.  <br>

 ![jobdisplay](https://user-images.githubusercontent.com/6822941/28491063-1242eb42-6f07-11e7-8a57-abb96819ab0e.gif)